The Daily Evergreen: History

 According to Maynard Hicks, a longtime Evergreen adviser and journalism instructor, 1951 was a year of turmoil for the Evergreen.
 After a costly libel suit, the university took control from the student government and made the paper part of the journalism department, Hicks told an Evergreen reporter in 1995.
 Evergreen editors felt they had no control after the change, and the policy was changed again after a staff member tried to commit suicide.

 A new teletype machine allowed the Evergreen to start using Associated Press copy in 1952.
 A number of students did not like the change, because it meant less space for student groups to publish free notices about their meetings and activities.
 The Evergreen also got new facilities that year when the new Compton Union Building opened.

 The paper temporarily took up residence in the Old Education Building before another move in 1972 brought the paper to its current location in Murrow East, which had been renovated to house the communication school.
 Student Publications had been saving for seven years to purchase more than $50,000 in new typesetting equipment to allow a much broader range of type size and style.

 By 1995, when the Evergreen celebrated its centennial, all page layout was done on computers and sent to the press in Spokane.
 All photography was digital by 2002.
 The paper's first website launched on April 1, 1996; story archives available online date back to 2001.
 The newspaper gained national attention for an erroneous story published in 2002 for Filipino American History Month that included a joke translation from Spanish to English that was copied from a website.

 In 2007, a major redesign included changed folios and flag.
 In 2008, the pages were slimmed.
 The newspaper ceased printing daily editions in March 2020 due to the COVID-19 pandemic and switched to an online-only format.
 It resumed publishing late in 2020 with a weekly printing on Thursdays.

 Operations

-Sections within the Evergreen include News, Sports, and Life.
+Sections within the Evergreen include Campus, Community, and Sports.

 Position duties vary with each section, and the editor positions roll over each semester.
 Editors-in-chief are elected by the Student Media Board.
 The editor-elect then selects the remaining staff positions from a pool of applicants.